rohit5288/Netflix-Clone/README.md

-# Netflix-Clone
+##Netflix-Clone
-This is Netflix Clone created using HTML and CSS
+This is Netflix Landing Page Clone created using HTML and CSS